The Simple Pendulum Experiment for Class 11

-Using a simple pendulum, plot its L-T2 graph and use it to find the effective length of second’s pendulum.
+Using a simple pendulum, plot the L vs T2 graph and use it to find the effective length of a second’s pendulum.

 2. Bob with Hook